yeseong9769/CTFd-Docker/README.md

 ## Install

+You can build image and use images with the following command:

+`docker build -t ctfd .`

+`docker run -d -p 80:8000 ctfd/ctfd`

-you can use Docker Compose with the following command from the source repository:
+or you can use Docker Compose with the following command from the source repository:

 `docker compose build --no-cache`